 The aim of the survey was to obtain patients’ perspectives on where they encountered inefficiency in their care, looking at the entire care continuum as well as the broader impact of cancer on their lives.
-As mentioned previously, the survey made explicit that we defined inefficiency as resources not focused on what matters to patients.
+The survey made explicit that we defined inefficiency as resources not focused on what matters to patients.

 Survey conduct and oversight

 The design and conduct of the survey was led by Quality Health, a specialist health and social care survey organisation working with public, private and voluntary sector organisations to understand and improve patients’ experience of their care and treatment.
 The All.Can international research and evidence working group provided close input and validation for all phases of the survey and analysis.

 The survey was conducted internationally, with adapted versions in 10 countries (Australia, Belgium, Canada, France, Italy, Poland, Spain, Sweden, the United Kingdom and United States).

 The questions included in the survey were developed based on key themes that emerged from a review of the international literature on waste and inefficiency in cancer care, and five explorative in-depth patient interviews.
 Iterative versions of the survey were revised based on input from the All.Can international research and evidence working group and other professional stakeholders where appropriate, and drawing on Quality Health’s experience of survey design and previous work with cancer patients and patient organisations.